Tanks of the Soviet Union: Post Cold War

+War in Afghanistan

-The civil war continued in Afghanistan after the Soviet withdrawal.
+The civil war continued in Afghanistan after the Soviet withdrawal of 1989.
 In April, 1992.
 Afghanistan leader Najibullah and his communist government fell to the mujahideen, who replaced Najibullah with a new governing council for the country.
 With the government institutions either collapsing or participating in the factional fighting, maintaining order in Kabul became almost impossible.
 The scene was set for the next phase of the war which led to the rise of and the take over of the country by the Taliban regime.

 The massive stockpiles of heavy weapons such as T-62 and T-55 tanks, were taken over by the various Afghanistan warlords and along with vehicles such as BMD-1s from the war with the Soviet Union, they were then used in fighting other factions or warlords.
 Some tanks in the Afghanistan military or military vehicles were left behind for them by retreating Soviets and some were derelicts left by the Soviets all over Afghanistan and brought back to working condition.
 Since there wasn't any kind of care taken as to what variant an individual tank may be, many T-55s have mixed parts from a number of different variants.

 On October 7, 2001 the United States military began operation Operation Enduring Freedom, which was launched by the United States and United Kingdom in response to the September 11, 2001 attacks.
 The purpose for the entry into the Afghanistan conflict was stated to capture Osama bin Laden, destroy al-Qaeda, and remove the Taliban regime which had provided support and safe harbor to al-Qaeda.
 In the war, both the Taliban and forces allied with American troops had access to a wide array of Soviet tanks that fell into their hands, when the central government which had ordered them, collapsed after the Soviets left.
 50 T-54s and 50 T-55s were ordered in 1961 from the Soviet Union and delivered between 1962 and 1964 (T-54s were previously in Soviet service).
 200 T-54s were ordered in 1978 from the Soviet Union and delivered between 1978 and 1979 (the vehicles were previously in Soviet service).
 705 T-55s were ordered in 1978 from the Soviet Union and delivered between 1978 and 1991 (the vehicles were previously in Soviet service).
 50 Pt-76 light tanks were ordered in 1958 from the Soviet Union and delivered between 1959 and 1961.
 1,000 T-54s, T-55s, T-62s and PT-76s were in service on 1 April 1992.
 Currently 600 T-55s are in service with the Military of Afghanistan but are to be replaced with M60 Pattons.